p-merrick/DevOpsMasters/readme.md

-dicks is the place where the cool hang out
+dicks is the place where the cool hang out as well as in addition too